vladfeigin/foundry-agent-service-mcp-demo/README.md

 - `spec.txt`: Source-of-truth for project scope, functional goals, deployment targets, and non‑functional requirements (e.g., HTTPS, Kubernetes deployment, MCP transport expectations).
 Conversational prompts were anchored to this spec so generated code stayed aligned.
 - `.github/instructions/` (e.g. `kubernetes-deployment-best-practices.instructions.md`): Domain best‑practice scaffolds consumed by GitHub Copilot to ensure manifests include probes, resource limits, non-root security context, TLS considerations, and structured rollout strategies.

+## Integration with Azure AI Agent Service
+One of the projects goals is to demonstrate integration with the Azure AI Agent Service, allowing the MCP server to be consumed as an external tool over HTTPS.

 ## 1. Features

 - Single MCP tool: `answerQ`